dsasmblr/game-hacking/README.md

 **All-In-One** | [CrySearch](http://www.crysearch.nl/) | [Open Source] *A memory scanner akin to Cheat Engine, but with different features and a cleaner UI.*
 **All-In-One** | [PINCE](https://github.com/korcankaraokcu/PINCE) | [Open Source] *A front-end/reverse engineering tool for the GNU Project Debugger ([GDB](https://www.gnu.org/software/gdb/)), focused on games.
 It's essentially a work-in-progress Cheat Engine for Linux/MacOS.*
 **All-In-One** | [Binary Ninja](https://binary.ninja/) | [Commercial] *A reverse engineering platform, hex editor, and interactive graph based disassembler.*
+**All-In-One** | [Ghidra](https://github.com/NationalSecurityAgency/ghidra) | [Open Source] *a software reverse engineering framework including a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code.
+Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.
+It is maintained by the NSA and requires Java 11.*
 **Disassembler/Debugger** | [x64dbg](https://x64dbg.com/) | [Open Source] *An x86 (32-bit)/x64 (64-bit) debugger for windows.
 Spiritual successor to [OllyDbg](http://www.ollydbg.de/).*
 **Disassembler/Debugger** | [WinDbg](https://developer.microsoft.com/en-us/windows/hardware/download-windbg) | [Freeware] *Microsoft's official Windows debugger which allows for debugging of both kernel and user mode code.
 There is also a new version of WinDbg being built for Windows 10 ([WinDbg Preview](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/windbg-install-preview)), featuring an updated UI, new features, and more.*
 **Disassembler/Debugger** | [Hopper](https://www.hopperapp.com/) | [Commercial] *A powerful disassembler, decompiler, and debugger for macOS and Linux.*